Forschungszentrum Gotha der Universität Erfurt (FZG)

 Since July 1, 2022: Project director of the DFG Project.
 “Institutionalising the law of nature and nations: The universities of Kiel, Greifswald and Rostock 1648–1806”

 2018/03: PhD in History and Civilization, European University Institute, Florence

-Since 1st January 2018: Wissenschaftlicher Mitarbeiter at the Max Weber Centre for Advanced Cultural and Social Studies and at Gotha Research Centre, University of Erfurt
+Since January 1, 2018: Wissenschaftlicher Mitarbeiter/postdoc at the Max Weber Centre for Advanced Cultural and Social Studies and at Gotha Research Centre, University of Erfurt

 2016/01: Visiting Scholar at Oxford University, STSM under COST Action Reassembling the Republic of Letters, invited by COST Action project director Prof. Dr. Howard Hotson